Yeoman: Shakespeare's Henry V

-19th century Romanticism
+Yeomen in 19th century Romanticism

 Sir Walter Scott

 Walter Scott's Ivanhoe: a Romance was published to an English audience that was experiencing a medieval revival.
 His notes show that he had read much of the medieval poetry and chronicles which were reprinted during the 17th and 18th centuries.
 Ivanhoe was "... an historical reconstruction of 12th century England in the spiritual image of the 19th."
 Scott's highly detailed medieval setting attracts the interest of his reading audience; but his characters behave in a 19th-century manner in order to retain that interest.
 It was a device Scott employed to explore the struggle between good and evil in the guise of the struggle between the Anglo-Saxons and their Norman overlords shortly after the Conquest.

 Scott invented The Captain/Locksley/Robin Hood (hereafter referred to as Locksley) by drawing from Thomas Percy's Reliques (1765) and Joseph Ritson's Robin Hood (1795), which contained all that was known at the time about the heroic outlaw.
 However, Scott's Locksley is closest to the yeoman depicted in A Gest of Robyn Hode.
 Simeone points out that Scott deliberately made Robin Hood a yeoman as well as an outcast in order to show that ordinary men, and not just the rich and powerful, have an important part to play in the making of a nation.
 Scott re-inforced his point by having Gurth and Wamba, thralls of Cedric, play pivotal roles as well.
 This was a new concept at the time, as it was during this period (1775–1779) that the American Revolution and the French Revolution occurred.

 Scott refashioned the traditional hero of the Robin Hood ballads into an ancestral hero who would crush the misrule of evil men and restore the rightful rule of law.He demonstrates Locksley's physical superiority with the victory in the archery contest at the Tournament of Ashby.
 Locksley's ability to lead men in the field is displayed at the attack on Torquilstone castle.
 At the victory feast under the Tryst Tree, Locksley shares his high table with Cedric, the Saxon franklin, and the Norman Black Knight.
 His sense of justice supports the democratic system set up by the outlaws concerning the division of the spoils.
 Locksley's insistence on the Black Knight taking the horn as protection against Prince John's evil henchman Fitzurse demonstrates that he bows to the lawful authority of the King.
 In turn, the King himself bows to the noble spirit of the Yeoman: